-The Story: After Homer accidentally pollutes the town’s water supply, Springfield is encased in a gigantic dome by the EPA and the Simpson family (Homer, Marge, Bart, Lisa and Maggie) are declared fugitives.
+The Story: After Homer accidentally pollutes the town’s water supply, Springfield is encased in a gigantic dome by the EPA and the Simpson family (Homer, Marge, Bart, Lisa, and Maggie) are declared fugitives.

 Before this came out back in 2007, I primary watch The Simpsons from time to time.
 It was occasionally on and it’s was very funny back then and sometimes even now.
 I remembered the first time I heard that a Simpsons movie was happening.
-It was back in 2006 and me and my family where about to watch Ice Age: The Meltdown, and the last trailer they showed was the very first teaser just showing Homer in his underwear and a Superman shirt on.
+It was back in 2006 and me and my family were about to watch Ice Age: The Meltdown and the last trailer they showed was the very first teaser just showing Homer in his underwear and a Superman shirt on.
 And I was over-the-moon excited, but I had to wait over a year to see it.
 Let’s not forget, this was a huge movie back in 2007, and I was there opening day with my dad, sister, and our cousin.
 It was a packed house and it was warranted as this was one of the funniest movies I sat through in years.

-The film starts out with the family watching an Itchy & Scratchy movie, and it’s still has that kind of irreverent humor it’s known for.
-Taken to theme and then shows Green Day performing the theme song.
+The film starts out with the family watching an Itchy & Scratchy movie, and it still has that kind of irreverent humor it’s known for.
+Taken to the theme and then shows Green Day performing the theme song.
 That’s in the first three minutes right there and you know the kind of movie it’s gaining across.
 This pleased its fans in a good way and it didn’t feel annoying in any shape performed.

 All of the voice talents still give their strongest performances with the martial that never feels old to them.
 From Dan Castellaneta, Julie Kavner, Yeardley Smith, Nancy Cartwright, and so on brings their all.
 Kavner as Marge is a highlight as one of the best emotional scenes in the series history.

 This is also rare for an animated movie to get a PG-13 rating.
 The show does have that adult humor and it works in here.
 Only show that actually worked with an R-rating is the South Park movie.
-I’m still shocked on how they got away with showing Bart’s penis during the sequence where he rides his skateboard nude throughout the town.
+I’m still shocked at how they got away with showing Bart’s penis during the sequence where he rides his skateboard nude throughout the town.

 Before Deadpool had the most popular marketing for a film, this absolutely killed it ten years ago.
 Fox did a brilliant job with how they were going to market this as they turned 7-Elevens into Kwik-E-Marts, Burger King selling toys, and Homer appearing on The Tonight Show.
-It’s like their section at Universal Studios where the surroundings the all Simpsons.
+It’s like their section at Universal Studios where the surroundings are Simpsons.